 The auditor can perform two types of audits:

 - A limited assurance audit in which the conclusion is expressed in a negative form.

 - A reasonable assurance audit in which the conclusion is expressed in a positive form.

-Your AML/CFT supervisor may take into account the robustness and adequacy of your audit in determining the extent of your supervision.
-A reasonable assurance audit may offer a greater level of comfort compared to a limited assurance audit depending upon the nature, size and complexity of your business.
+Your supervisor may take into account the robustness and adequacy of your audit in determining the extent of your supervision.
+A reasonable assurance audit may offer a greater level of comfort compared to a limited assurance audit depending upon the nature, size and complexity of the reporting entity.

 Your desired deliverables from the audit